joakimstolen/HomeTest/README.md

 ## Next steps

 * I would like to implement a database for storing transformed csv-data.
-Here i would follow API-design principles and add a Repository with a DatabaseContext, and fully utilize the .NET Entity Framework.
+Here i would follow API-design principles and add a Repository with a DatabaseContext, and fully utilize the .NET Entity Framework, and following the [Repository-Service pattern](https://exceptionnotfound.net/the-repository-service-pattern-with-dependency-injection-and-asp-net-core/).
 * I would like to complete the CRUD-design (Create, Read, Update, Delete) for the API.
 * I would like to create a more thorough and detailed transformation.
 Taking more unknown variables into consideration.